Avinash7249/Avinash7249/README.md

 ## Some Interesting Fact about me -

-*   I am a book lover.
+*   A book lover.

-*   I am a quick learner.
+*   A quick learner.

-*   I enjoy learning new things
+*   Learning new things

-*   I have creative mind.
-Always think to do any work in different ways.
+*   Always think to do any work in different ways.

-*   I love to cook different dishes.